bharathkarumudi/Data-Mining-Machine-Learning/6. Disputed-Federalist-Essays-Cluster-Analysis/README.md

 ![](Disputed-Essays-ClusterAnalysis_files/figure-html/cluster_analysis-2.png)<!-- -->

-From above we can conclude that the disputed essays were writted by *Madison*.
+From above we can conclude that the disputed essays were written by *Madison*.

 ### Building Cluster using HAC (Hierarchical Clustering)